Information for students

 Who we share it with and why

-There may be instances that require the University to share your personal data with third parties, including
+There may be other instances that require the University to share your personal data with third parties, including

 • Partner institutions, student exchanges, joint/collaborative agreements